-Several years ago, opioid addiction treatment programs had a such a low success rate that you could almost refer to them as ineffective — or even harmful.
-Because of the ineffectiveness of these programs, medication-assisted treatment (M.A.T) was often the standard of care.
-Instead of real detoxification, substitute opioids became the norm and as many critics agreed, M.A.T. became another form of substituting one drug with another.
+Several years ago, opioid addiction treatment programs had such a low success rate that you could almost refer to them as ineffective — or even harmful.
+Because of these programs’ ineffectiveness, medication-assisted treatment (M.A.T) became the standard of care.
+Instead of real detoxification, substitute opioids became the norm.
+Many critics agreed, M.A.T. became another is not always the best treatment for substance abuse, and in some cases is just substituting one drug with another.

-Opioid addiction is not a disease, but a reversible condition that affects the brain and eventually how one responds and behaves.
+Opioid addiction is not a disease but a reversible condition that affects the brain and, eventually, how one responds and behaves.
 The central nervous system (CNS), which includes the brain, cardiovascular and respiratory systems, has opioid receptors.
-These receptors mainly specially to pain stimuli and can also produce euphoria by disrupting the reward and pleasure centers.
+These receptors mainly especially to pain stimuli and can also produce euphoria by disrupting the reward and pleasure centers.
 Repeated use or abuse of an opioid can affect how an individual’s brain chemistry works.
 It can also lead to physical and psychological dependence.

 There are several steps towards developing an opioid addiction: